Vitaliy Khomutynnik

 Vitaliy Yuriyovych Khomutynnik (Віта́лій Ю́рійович Хомути́ннік, born 4 August 1976, Makiivka, Donetsk Oblast, Ukrainian SSR) is a Ukrainian entrepreneur, investor, oligarch, and former politician.
-Founder and Chairman of Cascade Investment Fund.
-President of the Ukrainian Golf Federation.
+He is the founder and chairman of Cascade Investment Fund and president of the Ukrainian Golf Federation.

 From 2002 to 2019, he was a member of several convocations of the Verkhovna Rada of Ukraine (IV – VIII), including representation of the electoral bloc of political parties For United Ukraine!, Party of Regions, and the Revival party.

 Khomutynnik is on the list of persons against whom the Russian government imposed sanctions in 2018.

 Biography

 Born on August 4, 1976, in Makiivka, Donetsk region.

 He graduated from the Donetsk State Academy of Management in 2000 with a degree in finance and credit.
 He received his second higher education at the Yaroslav Mudryi National Law Academy of Ukraine (2007).

 Business career

 Khomutynnik began his career in 1991, when he joined the State Enterprise Specialized Department of Reclamation and Mechanization of Construction.
 From 2001 to 2003, he was the CEO of CJSC Spetsodjag.
 From January 2002 to August 2019, he was the owner, and since September 2019, the chairman of Cascade Investment Fund.
 He is also an owner of the insurance company Brokbusiness.

 In 2014, he was considered as the wealthiest and youngest MP and was a close associate of Viktor Yanukovych.
 According to his 2014 declaration, he earned UAH 293.8 million.
 In 2015, he declared UAH 167 million in income and UAH 354 million in bank accounts.
 In the rating of the magazine The New Voice of Ukraine 100 richest Ukrainians, published in October 2019, his assets were estimated at $478 million (an increase of 23% compared to 2018); that was the 13th place in the rating.

 Khomutynnik was a business partner along with Pavel Fuks in a Ukrainian gas company called Ukrnaftoburinnya, usually associated with Ihor Kolomoyskyi.
 Until 2019, the main focus of Khomutynnik's Ukrainian business was energy and the agricultural sector.
 However, from 2020 to 2023, Cascade Investment Fund exited the companies Kernel, JKX Oil&Gas and Ukrnaftoburinnia, now Cascade is focusing on real estate, funds and venture companies in Europe.
 In April 2023, the Pecheresky District Court in Kyiv transferred the assets of the Ukrnaftoburinnya company to state management, the company appealed this decision in court.

 In 2019, Khomutynnik acquired a stake in Dmitry Firtash's Dresdenco Investments, after an approval by Antimonopoly Committee of Ukraine.